What are the Most Unique Things to Do in Toronto?

 Plank walkway through green foliage12) Cross through Toronto's Underground

 According to Guinness World Records, the PATH is considered the largest underground shopping network in the world.
-As an indoor complex, the PATH is deemed one of the best unique things to do in Toronto and provides shelter during extreme weather.
-Also, the complex links to over 50 office towers and major tourist destinations such as the CN Tower and The Hockey Hall of Fame.
+As an indoor complex, the PATH is deemed one of the best things to do in Toronto.
+Providing shelter during extreme weather.
+Also, the complex links to over 50 office towers and major tourist destinations.
+Find your way to places like: CN Tower and The Hockey Hall of Fame.
 Moreover, the PATH contains excellent retailers, restaurants, and other services for day and evening entertainment.

 13) Skullstore Oddity Shop

 For the strong of heart, the Prehistoria museum and associated Skullstore Oddity Shop collects and sells historic jewelry, minerals, and living organisms.
 Further, the store sells human remains to respectful clients, so this establishment may not be for everyone.
-However, those into macabre history will appreciate this attraction as one of the most unique things to do in Toronto.
+However, those into macabre history will appreciate this attraction as among the quirky things to do in Toronto Canada.

 14) Marvel at BAPS Shri Swaminarayan Mandir Toronto